cloudevents/spec/json-format.md

 If the implementation determines that the type of data is `Binary`, the value MUST be represented as a [JSON string][json-string] expression containing the [Base64][base64] encoded binary value, and use the member name `data_base64` to store it inside the JSON representation.
-The `datacontenttype` SHOULD reflect the format of the original binary data.
+If present, the `datacontenttype` MUST reflect the format of the original binary data.

-If the type of data is NOT `Binary`, the implementation MUST next determine whether the value of the `datacontenttype` attribute is _JSON-oriented_.
+If the type of data is not `Binary`, the implementation will next determine whether the value of the `datacontenttype` attribute is _JSON-oriented_.
 A JSON-oriented content type is one whose subtype is `json` or has a `+json` format extension—that is, if it has the form `*/json` or `*/*+json`.

 If the `datacontenttype` is JSON-oriented, a JSON serializer MUST translate the data value to a [JSON value][json-value], and use the member name `data` to store it inside the JSON representation.
-Note: this translation SHOULD NOT perform a JSON serialization step on the data value.
-For example, data whose runtime type corresponds to a [JSON Object][json-object] (such as a "map" or "object" type in the runtime) SHOULD be stored directly as a JSON Object, rather than as a JSON-formatted string.
+The data value MUST be stored directly as a JSON value, rather than as an encoded JSON document stored in a string.
 An implementation MAY fail to serialize the event if it is unable to translate the runtime value to a JSON value.

-Otherwise, if the `datacontenttype` is NOT JSON-oriented, a JSON serializer MUST use the member name `data` to store a string representation of the data value, properly encoded according to the `datacontenttype`, in the JSON representation.
+Otherwise, if the `datacontenttype` is not JSON-oriented, a JSON serializer MUST use the member name `data` to store a string representation of the data value, properly encoded according to the `datacontenttype`, in the JSON representation.
 An implementation MAY fail to serialize the event if it is unable to represent the runtime value as a properly encoded string.

-Out of this follows that presence of the `data` and `data_base64` members is mutually exclusive in a JSON serialized CloudEvent.
+Out of this follows that the presence of the `data` and `data_base64` members is mutually exclusive in a JSON serialized CloudEvent.

 Furthermore, unlike attributes, for which value types are restricted to strings